 - The FHWA Contract Administration Core Curriculum Manual summarizes the FHWA's policies and provides general guidance on suspension and debarment.

 - See the FHWA Contract Administration Core Curriculum Manual above

-- General Services Administration Excluded Party List provides a complete, current list of all individuals and firms suspended or debarred by the Federal Government.
+- General Services Administration System for Award Management provides a complete, current list of all individuals and firms who are excluded or disqualified from covered transactions by the Federal Government.

 - US Government Interagency Committee on Suspension and Debarment